lvgl/lvgl/docs/integration/bindings/micropython.rst

 Embedded Platforms
 ~~~~~~~~~~~~~~~~~~

 In the end, the goal is to run it all on an embedded platform.
-Both Micropython and LVGL can be used on many embedded
+Both MicroPython and LVGL can be used on many embedded
-architectures. `lv_micropython <https://github.com/lvgl/lv_micropython>`__ is a fork of Micropython+LVGL and currently
+architectures. `lv_micropython <https://github.com/lvgl/lv_micropython>`__ is a fork of MicroPython+LVGL and currently
 supports Linux, ESP32, STM32 and RP2.
-It can be ported to any other platform supported by Micropython.
+It can be ported to any other platform supported by MicroPython.

 - You would also need display and input drivers.
 You can either use one of the existing drivers provided with lv_micropython,
   or you can create your own input/display drivers for your specific hardware.
-- Drivers can be implemented either in C as a Micropython module, or in pure Python!
+- Drivers can be implemented either in C as a MicroPython module, or in pure Python!

 lv_micropython already contains these drivers: